 The game this Saturday will be played at the ANZ Stadium in Sydney, where it’s expected to attract a crowd of close to 40,000.
 The two sides have endured contrasting seasons and Sydney FC will head in as comfortable favourites as a result, but this is a rivalry which brings out more passion than any other in the league and is always compelling viewing, regardless of where the teams find themselves in the standings.

 Brisbane Roar v Wellington Phoenix

 Friday 12 April at 7.50 PM (Foxtel/Kayo)

 Melbourne Victory v Central Coast Mariners

 Shown as Sydney time, adjust for regional difference.
 Sydney Derby TV replay available on Fox Sports in the days after the match has concluded.

 So if you’re a resident of Australia you may wish to consider the 14 day Kayo Sports free trial which has no lock-in contract so you can check out the service and leave if it doesn’t offer what you’re looking for.
-Kayo will broadcast every A-League match live, and if you have to be out and about you can stream Sydney FC vs Wanderers free to eligible mobile devices with the Foxtel Go app.
+Kayo will broadcast every A-League match live, and if you have to be out and about you can stream Sydney FC vs Wanderers free to eligible mobile devices within minutes of getting started.